List of National Historic Landmarks in Massachusetts

 Sites associated with the American Revolution and people of the time are on the list.
 The Lexington Green, Buckman Tavern, and the Hancock–Clarke House all played roles in the Battles of Lexington and Concord that began the American Revolutionary War, as did Wright's Tavern in Concord.
 The homes of Continental Army generals Benjamin Lincoln, John Glover, and Rufus Putnam are listed.
 Properties occupied by army officers during the Siege of Boston include the Longfellow House (occupied by George Washington and purchased by Henry Wadsworth Longfellow in part because of that association), and the Isaac Royall House.
+The Bunker Hill Monument commemorates the site of the Battle of Bunker Hill.

 In addition to the Longfellow site, there are numerous NHLs with literary and artistic connections.
 Arrowhead in the Berkshires was where Herman Melville did much of his writing, and Concord is home to Walden Pond, the Ralph Waldo Emerson House, The Old Manse (home to Ralph Waldo Emerson's grandfather), Orchard House (childhood home to Louisa May Alcott), and The Wayside (home to Nathaniel Hawthorne).
 Hawthorne is also represented by the House of Seven Gables district of Salem, which includes his birthplace.
 Other literary landmarks include the John Greenleaf Whittier House, The Mount (Edith Wharton's Lenox estate), and Redtop, the Belmont home of William Dean Howells which was the site of many literary gatherings.

 Scientific and academic pursuits are represented in the list.
 Homes of mathematicians, scientists, and researchers appear on the list, as do sites noted for the events that took place there.
 The Blue Hill Meteorological Observatory in Milton is home to the nation's longest continuous weather record, and the Goddard Rocket Launching Site in Auburn was where rocketry pioneer Robert H. Goddard performed some of his tests.